 It is absolutely extraordinary.
 I’d heard a few of his Gospel records before, but it is amazing to really explore this box set and hear how brilliant a Gospel singer Elvis truly is.

 I’ll always treasure his superlative, sensitive, heartfelt spirituals.
 And I’ll always believe.
 That’s the title of the first song on this beautiful set of music:

-“I believe for every drop of rain that falls
+“I believe for every drop of rain that falls, a flower grows.

 I believe for everyone who goes astray,

 someone will come to show the way.”

 I’ll always believe.
 And I have reason to believe we all will be received in Graceland.